-Diabetics, insufficiently controlled or with metabolic Imbalance HbA1c $\geq 8.5$ %
+Diabetics, insufficiently controlled or with metabolic Imbalance HbA1c > 8.5 %

-Assay of fibrinogen

-Principle of the method:
+Assay of fibrinogen Principle of the method:

 Quantitative measurement by bringing citrated plasma to full coagulation with a large excess of thrombin.
-So, the coagulation time will depend largely on the fibrinogen content of the specimen and can be measure by fibrin timer (Cooper and Douglas, 1991).
+So, the coagulation time will depend largely on the fibringen content of the specimen and can be measure by fibrin timer (Cooper and Douglas, 1991).

 Preparation of Reagents: